PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 In this step, I construct the phase curve.
 The 1374 selected images from 73 orbits cover a phase angle range between 27˚ and 140˚.
-These images have been selected during :ref:`Step 1<VMCStep01>` above and the plots (with the same files names as the .IMG and .GEO files) are located in the :file"`UsedImages` subfolders for each orbit.
+These images have been selected during :ref:`Step 1<VMCStep01>` above and the plots (with the same files names as the .IMG and .GEO files) are located in the :file`UsedImages` subfolders for each orbit.

 For each selected image, I use all the pixels on the visible disk and take the average and the median values.
 By selecting the valid pixels in this way, I note that there are significant outliers in the radiances, especially in the low value range.